Shamkir District

 Shamkir District (Şəmkir rayonu) is one of the 66 districts of Azerbaijan.
 It is located in the north-west of the country and belongs to the Gazakh-Tovuz Economic Region.
 The district borders the districts of Gadabay, Tovuz, Samukh, Goygol, and Dashkasan.
 Its capital and largest city is Shamkir.
 As of 2020, the district had a population of 219,500.

 Overview

-There are one city, Shamkir city; seven city-type settlements, of which include Chinarlı settlement, Dallar settlement, Zayam settlement, and Kura settlement; and 58 villages in the district.
+The district includes one city, Shamkir city; seven city-type settlements, which include Chinarlı settlement, Dallar settlement, Zayam settlement, and Kura settlement; and 58 villages.

 There are 59 large and middle-size schools, 53 pre-schools, 81 secondary education schools, 1 technical vocational establishments, 22 hospitals and healthcare offices, and 156 cultural establishments in the raion.